"""

 self.lock = threading.RLock()

-self.executor = ThreadPoolExecutor(max_workers=max_workers, thread_name_prefix=f"reef-{name}")
+self.executor = executor or ThreadPoolExecutor(max_workers=max_workers, thread_name_prefix=f"reef-{name}")

 self._shutdown = False